-- v.
-Co-curricular credits will be awarded on the following basis: - students must be involved in the activity for at least one (1) semester - explicit learning outcomes must be identified for each activity - there must be clearly defined mode(s) of assessment for each activity - vi.
-The grading of co-curricular activities will be on a pass/fail basis and will not contribute to a student's GPA - vii.
-The three Level I credits earned for involvement in co-curricular activities may be included as part of the overall general credit requirement for the award of the BSc General Degree.
-However, such credits earned shall NOT be used in the computation of a student's Weighted Grade Point Average for determining the Class of Honours. - viii.
-For further details on co-curricular offerings, please consult the Deputy Dean (Outreach) or visit the website at http://sta.uwi.edu/cocurricular/
+- Students are eligible to register for co-curricular credits from the first semester of studies. - Each student is eligible to count for no more than six (6) credits towards his/her degree for involvement in cocurricular activities. - iii.
+If you exceed your credit limit you must request an override from your faculty co-curricular coordinator to pursue the course.
+To request an override, select the course you wish to pursue from the drop-down menu, and type in your request.
+Your request will be routed to your faculty coordinator. - iv.
+The Division of Student Services and Development is responsible for the administration of the Co-curricular programme. - v.
+Co-curricular credits will be awarded on the following basis: - students must be involved in the activity for an entire semester and complete the assessment(s) to receive credit for the course. - explicit learning outcomes must be identified for each activity - there must be clearly defined mode(s) of assessment for each activity - vi.
+The grading of co-curricular activities will be on a pass/fail basis and will not contribute to a student's GPA. - vii.
+The Level I credits earned for involvement in co-curricular activities may be included as part of the overall general credit requirement for the award of the Bachelors Degree.
+However, such credits earned shall NOT be used in the computation of a student's Weighted Grade Point Average for determining the Class of Honours.

+viii.
+For further details on co-curricular offerings, please email cocr@sta.uwi.edu or visit the website at http://sta.uwi.edu/cocurricular/

-The following co-curricular courses are available:
+The following co-curricular courses are available\: